ousia/iRaccoonShow/README.md

 ## Bugs

 Of course, this simple piece of software has bugs.

-Even before I can start sharing code, I already have [issues](https://github.com/ousia/iRaccoonShow/issues).
-If you are interested, any help is highly appreciated.

-Unless I have assigned an issue to myself (and we can even discuss that in the issue itself), you are welcome to take any issue and solve it.
+I cannot code, so you can [report issues](https://github.com/ousia/iRaccoonShow/issues).
+But if you can contribute code, issues will be fixed earlier.

+Any help is appreciated.

 ## Compatibility issues